 I usually test out the call button, but didn’t need to on this flight, as the crew were so attentive.
 Of the 14 seats available, only eight or nine of them were occupied, so the service each of us received was really personalised.
 At the end of the flight, I went up to the flight deck to have a quick chat with the pilots, who were also superfriendly despite just having flown a plan for eight hours across the Atlantic.
 Well done, Virgin Atlantic, absolutely faultless.

-I had only ever heard great things about Virgin Atlantic, and now I know why.
-Fair enough to note the Queen of the Skies has had her day and is being retired from most airlines’ fleets in the coming years.
-But the novelty of sitting right up in the nose distracts from the fact that the cabin is a bit old-fashioned.
+I’d only ever heard great things about Virgin Atlantic, and now I know why.
+It’s fair enough to note that the Queen of the Skies has had her day and is being retired from most airlines’ fleets in the coming years.
+But the novelty of sitting right up in the nose distracts from the fact that the hard product in business class is a bit old-fashioned.
 The seat was perfectly comfortable, but it was annoying that I had to crane my neck to see out of the window.

 All photos by the author.